Simply Perfect Pate a Choux

 - Preheat the oven to 425 degrees F.

-- Place the water, butter, sugar, and salt in a saucepan.
-Place over medium-high heat and cook until the butter is completely melted and the mixture is simmering.
+Place the water, butter, sugar, and salt in a saucepan and cook over medium-high heat until the butter is completely melted and the mixture is simmering.

 - Add in the flour all at once, and continue to cook, stirring, for about 5 minutes, or until the dough gathers itself into a ball and a film begins to form on the bottom of the pot.